-Why is it that some trust people they meet immediately while for others, it takes longer?
+Which leadership style trusts people they meet almost immediately while for other leadership styles, it takes longer?
 How come some give their trust unconditionally while others give it more cautiously?
 It has to do with style.

 Stop reading for just a moment and grab a writing instrument.
 Look at the five shapes (Box, Circle, Squiggle, Triangle, or Rectangle) below and rank them from one (1) to five (5), 1 being the most appealing to you and 5 being the least.

 Believe it or not, you have just identified your behavioral style; that is, how you think, feel, act, relate, and come across to others!
 How you ask?
 The shapes you chose and the order in which you chose them are based on the premise that we are attracted to objects in our environment based on our brain function.